Parathion: History

 Parathion was developed by Gerhard Schrader for the German trust IG Farben in the 1940s.
 After World War II and the collapse of IG Farben due to the war crime trials, the Western allies seized the patent, and parathion was marketed worldwide by different companies and under different brand names.
 The most common German brand was E605 (banned in Germany after 2002); this was not a food-additive "E number" as used in the EU today.
 "E" stands for Entwicklungsnummer (German for "development number").
 It is an irreversible acetylcholinesterase inhibitor.

-Safety concerns later led to the development of parathion methyl, which is somewhat less toxic.

-In the EU, Parathion was banned after 2001.
-In Switzerland, the substance is no longer approved as a pesticide.
+In the EU, Parathion was banned in 2001.

 Handling properties

-Pure parathion is a white crystalline solid.
 It is commonly distributed as a brown liquid that smells of rotting eggs or garlic.
 The insecticide is somewhat stable, although it darkens when exposed to sunlight.

 Industrial synthesis

 Parathion is synthesized from diethyl dithiophosphoric acid (C2H5O)2PS2H by chlorination to generate diethylthiophosphoryl chloride ((C2H5O)2P(S)Cl), and then the chloride is treated with sodium 4-nitrophenolate (the sodium salt of 4-nitrophenol).